danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

   * Final Touches
 * Acknowledgements

-We're going to make a [chloropleth](https://en.wikipedia.org/wiki/Choropleth_map) component like the one I used in [WatchCOVID.org](https://www.watchCOVID.org); that is, a chloropleth map of confirmed global COVID-19 cases in React, and we'll be using SVG's to create the map and [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) Data Repository to populate it meaningfully.
+You're going to make a [chloropleth](https://en.wikipedia.org/wiki/Choropleth_map) component like the one I used in [WatchCOVID.org](https://www.watchCOVID.org); that is, a chloropleth map of confirmed global COVID-19 cases in React, and you'll be using SVG's to create the map and [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) Data Repository to populate it meaningfully.
 D3 will help us fetch the basemap, project the basemap, and fetch the case data.

-During setup, we'll install these:
+During setup, you'll install these:

 - [D3](https://www.npmjs.com/package/d3): to fetch the data
 - [d3-geo](https://www.npmjs.com/package/d3-geo): to project the basemap coordinates into a recognizable map
 - [topojson-client](https://www.npmjs.com/package/topojson-client): to extract coordinates from the TopoJSON basemap

-> **Reader**: Not only the content, but the _format_ of the data with which we'll be building a map in this tutorial changes rapidly.
+> **Reader**: Not only the content, but the _format_ of the data with which you'll be building a map in this tutorial changes rapidly.
 Please reach out if something doesn't work anymore so I can keep this updated.

 ![final product](https://images2.imgbox.com/e4/3b/2JN9O1KN_o.png "Final Product")